uriklar/professor/README.md

 1. Click on **Generate new private key**
 2. Once the key is generated, you will have a button that downloads a json file
-3. In the root of the project, create a file called **serviceAccountKey.json** and paste the content of your downloaded json file.
+3. In the root of the project, create a file called **serviceAccountKey.json** and paste the content of your downloaded json file. **Note: This file is in the .gitignore, but make sure you don't commit it!**
 4. run the app (`npm run dev`)
 5. The first run of the app will create an initial board in your firebase DB.
 You can then comment out the lines in `index.tsx` that have the comment `Seed data` above them.
 (If they are commented out, you'll need to un-comment them and refresh for the seeding to happen)